-Fair Linens – what a lovely title for an article used in the church.
+Fair Linens Measurement – what a lovely title for an article used in the church.
 But do we really know what is behind that title?
 What makes a Linen “Fair”?
-Fair certainly refers to a “clean”white linen.
+Fair certainly refers to a “clean” white linen.
 But if we look back in time to the days of Moses and the instructions given for the making of the Tabernacle and all of the Priests’ Garments, the word “Fair” comes to mean so much more.
 Fair can mean “to a high standard” when used as an adverb.
-Fair can also mean beautiful or attractive.
+The fair can also mean beautiful or attractive.
 Let’s see what an expert says.
 In her book, Altar Guilds, Lucy Mackrille describes Fair Linens this way:

 Fair does not mean only clean, but refers also to the quality of the cloth………..a “Fair Linen Cloth” does not mean only a plain, clean linen cloth, but one that has been made beautiful for its special purpose, for God to see and approve…..”